matikepa/matsonkepson.github.io/content/blog/post009-how-to-train-new-junior-employees-efficiently/index.md

 While we focus on the basics, it is important to keep in mind that the key to the fastest knowledge digestion is operating with examples that are most beneficial in your current position.
 Concentrate on tools and practices that provide the greatest efficiency in the shortest amount of time.
+Give them guidance and a positive attitude, but don't do their job for them completely.
-However, be cautious not to overwhelm newcomers!
+Be cautious not to overwhelm newcomers!
 Focus on one task at a time, avoid multitasking and constant context switching during the initial stages.
 Motivation can be fragile and easily disrupted.

 ### Step 2